On the Impact of Inclination-Dependent Attenuation on Derived Star Formation Histories: Results from Disk Galaxies in the Great Observatories Origins Deep Survey Fields: Data and Sample Selection

-To check if the IR selection requirement introduced any bias in our sample by preferentially selecting more IR luminous edge-on galaxies compared to face-on galaxies, we plotted the MIPS 24~$\mu$m fluxes as a function of axis ratio in galaxy subsets, binned by redshift, as seen in Figure~\ref{fig:mipsvqred}.
+To check if the IR selection requirement introduced any bias in our sample by preferentially selecting more IR luminous edge-on galaxies compared to face-on galaxies, we plotted the MIPS 24~$\mu$m fluxes as a function of the axis ratio in galaxy subsets, binned by redshift, as seen in Figure~\ref{fig:mipsvqred}.
 It can be seen that the MIPS 24~$\mu$m fluxes are similarly distributed at all axis ratios for each redshift bin.
 Thus, the lack of obvious differences in the 24 $\mu$m flux distributions indicates that the edge-on and face-on galaxies in our sample have similar IR luminosities.

-We further limited the sample to purely star-forming galaxies by identifying and removing sources that are flagged as active galactic nuclei (AGN) from the \textit{Chandra} X-ray catalogs for the GOODS-N \citep{2016ApJS..224...15X} and GOODS-S \citep{2017ApJS..228....2L} fields.
+We further limited the sample to purely star-forming galaxies by identifying and removing sources that are flagged as active galactic nuclei (AGNs) from the Chandra X-ray catalogs for the GOODS-N \citep{2016ApJS..224...15X} and GOODS-S \citep{2017ApJS..228....2L} fields.
 Sources from the X-ray catalogs were matched to the CANDELS catalogs' sources with a matching radius of $1^{\prime\prime}$.
-We further attempted to limit the potential AGN in our sample by removing obscured MIR-AGN using the \citet{2012ApJ...748..142D} IRAC selection criteria and \citet{2013ApJ...763..123K} \textit{Spitzer}/\textit{Herschel} color-color criteria.
-A total of 114 potential AGN were removed, leaving 427 galaxies.
+We further attempted to limit the potential AGNs in our sample by removing obscured MIR-AGNs using the \citet{2012ApJ...748..142D} IRAC selection criteria and \citet{2013ApJ...763..123K} Spitzer/Herschel color-color criteria.
+A total of 114 potential AGNs were removed, leaving 427 galaxies.

 Since our inclination-dependent attenuation prescription only applies to galaxies with disk morphologies, we limited our sample to only galaxies with clear disk morphologies.
 We selected disk galaxies using their S\'ersic index $n$ \citep{1963BAAA....6...41S}, where a galaxy is considered a disk galaxy if $n<2$.
 The S\'ersic indices for our galaxies were measured by \citet{2012ApJS..203...24V} using the \texttt{GALFIT} morphological code \citep{2002AJ....124..266P} on WFC3/F125W images in both the GOODS-N and GOODS-S fields.
 From these fits, 49 galaxies of the 427 remaining galaxies were not flagged as having a ``good fit'' (i.e., flag of 0) and were removed from the sample, leaving 378 galaxies.